 Introduction

-- Striae atrophicans (thinned skin)
+- Striae atrophicans (characterized by thinned skin)

 - Striae gravidarum (following pregnancy)

-- Striae rubrae (red)
+- Striae rubrae (red in color)

-- Striae albae (white)
+- Striae albae (white in color)

-- Striae nigra (black)
+- Striae nigra (black in color)

-- Striae caerulea (dark blue)
+- Striae caerulea (dark blue in color)

 Etiology